Employment

 CONTACT:

-If interested, please send a resume and cover letter to Marco Davila, Early Childhood Division Assistant, at mdavila@rssnyc.org.
+If interested, please send a resume and cover letter to Suzie Newman at snewman@rssnyc.org.

 ABOUT YOU

-The ideal candidate will have experience teaching volleyball, and have successful experience working with middle school aged children and their families.
-They should be adaptable, collaborative, proactive, personable and warm.
+The ideal candidate will have successful experience working with early childhood-aged children and their families.
+They should be adaptable, collaborative, proactive, personable, and warm.

 WORK SCHEDULE